mukeshsolanki/Android-Tamper-Detector/README.md

 You simple create a Detector object using the builder and set the details and call the `check()` and that should be it you will receive a call back with the details in the OnTamperDetectionListener.

 To enable debug for development you can do `detector.enableDebugMode(true)` and `detector.allowEmulators(true)` That's pretty much it and your all wrapped up.
-You have successfully connected the Places Api to the AutoCompleteTextView.

 ## Author
 Maintained by [Mukesh Solanki](https://www.github.com/mukeshsolanki)